-Cloud service vendors provide a myriad of data security services as well as cloud security tools that help in securer customer workload, but admins have to implement the much needed defense.
+Cloud service vendors provide a myriad of data security services as well as cloud security tools that help in securer customer workload, but admins have to implement the much-needed defense.
 Now, it simply does not matter which type of security defense your cloud service provider is having if the customers themselves do not protect their users, apps, and networks.
-Most people till date are not having complete understanding about the process of configuring cloud environment.
-So, firms cannot treat public cloud as some old place for storing of critical information, but they need to inculcate some stringent cloud security controls into their systems for ensuring safety of their cloud run environment, apps as well as data to keep them all protected from any sort of unauthorized access.
+Most people to date are not having a complete understanding of the process of configuring the cloud environment.
+So, firms cannot treat the public cloud as some old place for storing of critical information, but they need to inculcate some stringent cloud security controls into their systems for ensuring the safety of their cloud run environment, apps as well as data to keep them all protected from any sort of unauthorized access.

 Knowledge About What You Are Responsible For

-Multi factor authentication or MFA helps in providing the much needed additional cloud security layer, better than the username & password method; thus making it all the more difficult for the hackers to break into the systems.
+Multi-factor authentication or MFA helps in providing the much-needed additional cloud security layer, better than the username & password method; thus making it all the more difficult for the hackers to break into the systems.
 MFA must be enabled for restricting access to any dashboard, management console, as well as any privileged user account.
-It is discovered that around 58% of the root accounts are not having MFA feature as enabled, and another such statistic reveals that around 62% of firms are having at least 1 user who has not enabled MFA.
+It is discovered that around 58% of the root accounts are not having an MFA feature as enabled, and another such statistic reveals that around 62% of firms are having at least 1 user who has not enabled MFA.
 CASB solutions have MFA feature enabled, which can help the enterprises have the required cloud security controls.